I've been a Ham since 1978. I'm active on the HF bands only, from 160m up to 10m.

 Special interest: Working on the DXCC Challenge and 5 Band-WAZ.
-Current standing of confirmed active DXCC entities (mixed mode), as of 27-Dec-2013:
+Current standing of confirmed active DXCC entities (mixed mode), as of 11-March-2014:

 DXCC mixed modes total: 284 points (still far away from the Honor Roll).

 Latest new DXCC Point #284 was CYØP, the October 2013 Sable Island Dxpedition on 06-Oct-2013.
 The team consisting of VE1RGB, WA4DAN and AI5P did an excellent job and worked 27.341 contacts.
 Direct QSL received December 27, 2013.
-Signals from Sable Island were rather weak most of the time in Germany and the pile-ups were huge, so I was able to do only one single QSO on 20 m CW.
+Signals from Sable Island were rather weak most of the time in Germany and the pile-ups were huge, so I achieved only one single QSO on 20 m CW.
 Nevertheless I'm very happy to have confirmed this new DXCC.

 As of August 23, 2011, I am a proud owner of 5-Band-DXCC certificate #7080!
 Took me more than 30 years of more or less active radio operations to achieve this award, and I emphasize, I never used more than 100 Watts output power!
 Look at it:

 This certificate was a really expensive piece of paper.
 Not only a good 250 dollars in return postage for direct QSLs, but also the 120 dollars in fees which the ARRL charged for certificate print, application processing, LoTW credits and shipping.
 Well, who cares?
 You do this only once in your lifetime, and after all, it's a nice-to-have for displaying on the wall of the radio shack!